AlexEra/kinematic-solver-2dof/README.md

 # kinematic-solver-3dof
-kinematic solver for 3dof mainpulator with revolute joints
+kinematic solver for 3dof manipulator with revolute joints

 # Using
 main.py contains initial parameters, such as: link lengths, twist angles and joint angles.